gblpedia/katacoda-scenarios/hello-primehub/step2.md

-In this experimental scenario, we use `local-path`; in a real circumstance, you may consider other [provisioners](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+In this experimental scenario, we use storageclass, `local-path`; in a real circumstance, you may consider other [provisioners](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 **Apply**